adiabatic/predictions/README.md

 Why salt?
 Because if Dennis or his friends have a lot of free time, they could type a bunch of guesses for your predictions into their computers and generate hashes for them.
 If Dennis manages to guess your exact wording for any of your hashed secret claims, they won’t be secret anymore.
 Guessing your exact wording plus a bunch of random letters and/or numbers and/or punctuation in a salt?
 That’s pretty much close to impossible.

-## Looming annoyances
+## File-format forward compatibility issues

-`gopkg.in/yaml.v2` supports YAML 1.1-only features like yes/no/on/off/~, even in assumed-to-be-YAML-1.2 documents. `v3` will correct this error.
-Should I encourage users to avoid yes/no/on/off/~?
+`gopkg.in/yaml.v2` supports YAML 1.1-only booleans and nulls like yes/no/on/off/~, even in documents that are assumed to be YAML 1.2.
+Version 3 of `go-yaml` will correct this someday.
+For maximum forward compatibility, you should use only “true” and “false” for boolean values and use only “null” for null values.

 ## Build instructions